blcdevs/api/README.md

         ```
          md-seed run
         ```
-     - Drop the database before seeding
+       ### Option
+     - If you'll like to drop existing db, run the below
         ```
         md-seed run --dropdb
         ```